Undalevein/Timeline/README.md

 |      `.`      |    Prints the left-value from the accumulator only if the value in the accumulator is not AMORPHOUS or unevaluated.
 If it is AMORPHOUS, it will print AMORPHOUS.
 If it has not been evaluated, it will print UNEVALUATED.
 Clears afterwards.     |
 |      `,`      |              Prints the left-value from the accumulator only if the value in the accumulator is not AMORPHOUS or unevaluated.
 If it is AMORPHOUS, it will print AMORPHOUS.
 If it has not been evaluated, it will print UNEVALUATED.              |
 |      `X`      |                                                                                                             Terminates the program.                                                                                                              |

+### Turing Completeness

+Due to how complex it is to code in Timeline, it is unclear whether or not the program is Turing Complete.
+As such, I am open to feedback and willing to update the language if it is not Turing complete!